babyoldlady/ai-in-healthcare-portfolio/README.md

 ---

+## About Me
 ## Positioning

 This portfolio reflects a transition from technical coursework into strategic application.

+I bring a background in professional communication and applied AI coursework, with a strong interest in how artificial intelligence can be responsibly integrated into healthcare systems.
+My focus is on ensuring AI tools are built on high-quality data, aligned with clinical realities, and deployed in ways that support trust, safety, and equity.
 It represents a growing focus on:

+Contact me on LinkedIn https://www.linkedin.com/in/hillarybruton/
 - AI oversight frameworks
 - Clinically grounded model evaluation
 - Responsible scaling of AI-powered decision support